 Things to be aware of:

-- If you are in the first group the maximum you could gain through using vouchers rather than tax credits is £87.45 per year
+- If you are in the first group there is maximum you could gain through using vouchers rather than tax credits of around £90 per year

 - If you are in the second group you can claim the maximum amount allowed for under tax credits (£175 per week for one child in childcare and £300 per week for two or more children in childcare), and you could get the difference between this and what you actually pay in childcare in childcare vouchers.